Describing Data Discover Story (2024)

 Describing Data in Histogram

 A histogram is a similar graphical representation to bar graphs.
 It is used to summarize data that are quantitative i.e. measured on an interval or ratio scale (continuous).
 Histograms are constructed from the grouped data by taking class boundaries along the x-axis and the corresponding frequencies along the y-axis.
-The class frequencies are represented by the heights of the bars.
+The heights of the bars represent the class frequencies.

 Note that the horizontal axis represents all possible values because the nature of data is quantitative which is usually measured using continuous scales, not discrete.
 That is why, histogram bars are drawn adjacent to each other to show the continuous nature of data.
 It is generally used for large data sets (having more than 100 observations) when stem and leaf plots become tedious to construct.
 A histogram can also help in detecting any unusual observations (outliers) or gaps in the data set.